Director, Veterans Resource Office

 Melissa Duce is a Utah native who has lived in the Cache Valley most of her life.
 After a 20+ year career in pharmacy’ including holding the position of Pharmacy Director over six pharmacies, she decided to change careers and found the Veterans Resource Office (VRO) at USU.

 Implementing the skills she honed in pharmacy, including managing, courage, teamwork, and dedication to those she serves, Melissa serves as both the Program Coordinator and Lead VA Peer Mentor for the VITAL program – a program designed to reach out to student veterans to help them meet their needs and maximize their potential.
-In addition, she serves as the VRO’s Office Manager, assisting all military affiliated students with their day-to-day needs and overseeing every aspect of the VRO’s important mission.
 She is passionate about serving the men and women who served our country, and their families, with the goal of helping each one be successful at Utah State University.

 She enjoys spending time with her 3 children and soaking up the sun whenever possible.